drone/ff-nodejs-server-sample/README.md

 ## Setup and running

-before using sample app you need to install all dependencies with npm or yarn
+before using any sample app you need to install all dependencies with npm or yarn in application directory
 ```
 npm i
 ```